ceph/ceph/doc/radosgw/federated-config.rst

 	radosgw-admin user create --uid="us-east" --display-name="Region-US Zone-East" --name client.radosgw.us-east-1 --system
 	radosgw-admin user create --uid="us-west" --display-name="Region-US Zone-West" --name client.radosgw.us-west-1 --system

+.. note:: When you use this procedure to configure the secondary region, replace ``us-`` with ``eu-``.
+You will have a total of four zone users **after** you create the master region and the secondary region and their zones.
+These users are different from the users created in `Create a Keyring`_.

 Update Zone Configurations